 We are not only to take on His yoke but learn from Him for He is gentle and humble of heart.
 I don't know about you, but I sure could use some more gentleness and humility in my life and that is just the beginning of the learning process.

 Lastly, Jesus's yoke is easy, and His burden is light.
 This does mean that life is easy.
 John Ortberg says, "Easy is a soul word, not a circumstance word.
-The soul was to made for an easy life.
+The soul was not made for an easy life.
 The soul was made for an easy yoke."
 The soul was made to navigate life with the guidance of the one who knows all things.
 The soul is so easily burdened when we try to do things on our own and in our own way.
 We need the yoke that Jesus offers.
 Our souls need the rest that He offers.
 Rest is more a state of mind than a circumstance.
 It is peace that passes understanding.
 It is knowing that I am not alone; He is always with me.

 So today I am going to COME.
 I am going to TAKE HIS YOKE UPON ME.
-I am going to LEARN FROM HIM.
+I am to LEARN FROM HIM.
 I don't know about you, but I need HIS REST.
 I have no idea what that looks like on a daily level.
 For now, I know it means acknowledging that I can't do this life on my own.
-I have to come in faith and give up those daily burdens.
+I have to come in faith and give him those daily burdens.
 Then I have to trust that his leading-His yoke will guide me as I go through my days.
 I won't always get it right but my teacher is gentle and humble in heart.
 He will not give up on me.

 What about you?
 Are you experiencing His rest?
 Do you need to come to Him?